 Santorini in 2 Days: Day One

 There is no better place to start your day than at Santorini’s most incredible historical attraction.
 The Bronze Age was an incredibly long time ago and a pivotal part of Greek history.
-The Archaeological Site of Akrotiri dates back to the Bronze ages and gives visitors an incredible insight into Greece’s history.
+The Archaeological Site of Akrotiri dates back to the Bronze Age and gives visitors an incredible insight into Greece’s history.

 The site became an influential part of the ancient Greek economy because it was the central trade route between Europe and the Middle East.
 Therefore, it became an incredibly wealthy and prosperous part of the city.
 Unfortunately, volcanic ash destroyed the site – locals then coined it the “Pompeii of Greece.”
 The eruption was staggering, and it was one of the world’s largest-ever eruptions, creating a 100-meter tsunami – it caused tremendous destruction.

 So, you’ve come to Santorini, and of course, you want to see incredible beaches.
 Red Beach is one of the world’s most unique and incredible beaches!
-Tourists love the idyllic blue seas, and the sea is ideal for swimming, snorkelling, and having fun with the family.
+Tourists love the idyllic blue seas, and the sea is ideal for swimming, snorkeling, and having fun with the family.

 Nonetheless, the beach includes various sunbeds and deckchairs – so you’ll have many places to sit with the family, and let’s face it, during the scorching Santorini summers, you’ll want to relax and enjoy the sun!